WindSync

 Program Notes

-Trois Pièces (Three Pieces) were composed for organ over a number of years, but they are best known in a version for cello and piano published in 1914.
-Folk-like melodies and old-style counterpoint filter through modes and harmonies associated with French “Impressionist” composers such as Fauré and Debussy.
+Boulanger’s Trois Pièces were composed for organ over a number of years, but they are best known in a version for cello and piano published in 1914.
+Folk-like melodies and old-style counterpoint filter through modes and harmonies associated with French “Impressionist” composers like Fauré and Debussy.
 Rather than feature a single solo instrument, WindSync’s adaptation is scored for a more organ-like mixture of instrumental colors.

-Woodwind Quintet: “In 1948 several woodwind players asked me to write a work for woodwind quintet.
+“In 1948 several woodwind players asked me to write a work for woodwind quintet.
 On looking over some earlier quintet works, I found the composers were in the habit of overlooking the fact that each of these instruments has a different sound.
-I, on the other hand, was particularly struck by this, and so decided to write a work that would emphasize the individuality of each instrument and that made a virtue of their inability to blend completely.”-- Elliott Carter
+I, on the other hand, was particularly struck by this, and so decided to write a work that would emphasize the individuality of each instrument and that made a virtue of their inability to blend completely.”

 The 20 etudes for piano were composed between 1991 and 2012, all in characteristic style with repetitive structures.
 Glass composed the first ten etudes (Book 1) to explore varied tempi, textures, and piano techniques, and as a way to improve his own piano playing.
 Glass describes the following ten etudes (Book 2) as “a series of new adventures in harmony and structure.”
 Etude No. 17, taken from Book 2, was commissioned for the 25th Anniversary of the Menil Collection in Houston, Texas, and premiered in 2012.